Does your dog have occasional bouts of vomiting that seem to be getting worse over time? Or does she vomit every time you feed her a particular treat?

 Whether your dog’s sensitive stomach is caused by food intolerance or hypersensitivity will determine what dog food will be best for him.

 Food allergies can be complex and necessitate eliminating ingredients that trigger symptoms.
 This often involves using novelty ingredients like duck or venison.

 We chose dog foods based on the quality of ingredients, customer reviews, and overall effectiveness for sensitive digestive systems.
-We found the best dog food for this problem limits either the amount or type of ingredients.
+We found that the best dog food for this problem limits the amount or type of ingredients.